Long-Lived Oscillons as Closed Domain Walls in the $\mathbb Z_2$-Symmetric Two-Higgs-Doublet Model: RECONSTRUCT THE LONG-LIVED STRUCTURE WITH TWO COMPLEX SCALAR FIELDS

+and the equations of motion for the other three fields yield identical results.\\ \\ Consider the outer boundary effects in simulating infinity far, we may also expect $f_0$ and $f_1$ follow that, when $r\rightarrow\infty$, $f_1=0$, and $f_0=\sqrt{\frac{\mu^2}{4\lambda+2\lambda_4}}$ is the vacuum value, as well as $\nabla f_1=\nabla f_2=0$.
+After applying those boundary conditions, shape of the functions are plotted in FIG. \ref{f0f1}.\\ \\ We numerically find the oscillon configurations and demonstrate them in FIG. \ref{f0f1}.
+The profiles of the oscillon depend on $\omega$: \begin{itemize} \item The maximum frequency of the system, $\omega_m$, also have relationship, that $M_h^2=V''(\textbf{vacuum})=\mu^2 \frac{2|\lambda_4| }{2\lambda+\lambda_4}=2.56=\omega_m ^2$, with $M_h$ is the mass term of the system given in Appendix 1.
+As $\omega$ approach to $\omega_m$, the functions are having smaller amplitude with a wider peak, getting closer to horizontal lines(vacuum). \item One type is domain wall like for the low $\omega$: the center of the oscillon is near one vacuum with $f_0(0)$ almost vanishes while $f_1(0)$ approaches $v$; $f_0(r)$ and $f_1(r)$ grow and decrease towards the outer region, respectively, interpolating in another vacuum.
+One may notice that, for small $\omega$, there is an obvious flat-top structure (with $\nabla ^2f_1(r)\approx 0$) with certain width within which $f_0(r)\to 0$ and the oscillating amplitude keeps constant $f_1^2(r)\approx \frac { \mu^2- \omega^2} {2(2\lambda+\lambda_4)}$.
 Thus, the width narrows as the frequency increases; at the same time, the oscillating amplitude $f_1(r)$ increases. \item As $\omega$ increases to some critical value $\omega_c=\sqrt{\mu^2}$, the flat-top vanishes and turns into the Gaussian peak. \item As we increases $\omega$ and $\omega\rightarrow\omega_c$, the width of the Gaussian peak extends, but the height(oscillating amplitude) shrinks.
 The corresponding solutions are not domain wall-like, because the fields are just oscillating slightly around one vacuum, which is called a small-amplitude oscillation. \item As $\omega\rightarrow 0$, the inner region of the opposite vacuum goes infinitely large, and that space fully goes into the opposite vacuum.
-This indicates that the nature of this structure is indeed a closed-wall separating two vacuum shown in FIG. \ref{domain_wall_gif}, and a large-scale closed-domain wall structure is possible to exist without decay in cosmology. \end{itemize}
+This indicates that the nature of this structure is indeed a closed wall separating two vacuum shown in FIG. \ref{domain_wall_gif}, and a large-scale closed domain wall structure is possible to exist without decay in cosmology. \end{itemize}

 After successfully obtaining the mathematical expression of the structure, we try to reproduce this in the lattice grid simulation.
 Different from the previous background dense periodic boundary conditions for simulate early universe, we try the sponge-layer absorbing boundary condition \cite{sponge} to absorb any possible radiation to ensure the structure is in a clean space.
 As shown in FIG. \ref{in_bubble}, fields involved in the simulation are made in a purely circular symmetrical pattern, which means that the bubbles can exist without any circular motion.
 We found the field distribution in the simulation shown in FIG. \ref{in_bubble} is exactly the same as predicted by the previous analysis.